zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

           name/IP pairs.
-       2. If the comparison did not give an exact match, then output *[CS05_OOD_ADDR_MISMATCH]* with the name server name, the address(es) from the extracted name/IP pairs and the the addresses from the lookup.
+       2. If the comparison did not give an exact match, then output *[CS05_OOD_ADDR_MISMATCH]* with the name server name, the address(es) from the extracted name/IP pairs and the addresses from the lookup.

 16. If this test procedure has not outputted any message tag then output